Luxon passes beltway milestone: A Backbencher puppet

 Some politicians are given puppets at the Backbencher, which cartoonishly play on their physical characteristics.

-Prime Minister Jacinda Ardern's puppet, for example, portrays here large smile.
+Prime Minister Jacinda Ardern's puppet, for example, portrays her large smile.
 Other puppets currently on display include Chlöe Swarbrick, Judith Collins, David Seymour, Bill English, and Winston Peters.

 Given the high turnover in National leaders, Simon Bridges and Todd Muller were unlucky and never received the Backbencher treatment.